 - Damage Claims – Physical harm claims include requests for fair compensation to cover related medical care expenses, income loss, recovery care costs, rehabilitation and other financial costs that are due to side effect complications.
 If someone died from PPI use, their survivors may also be able to sue for expenses of the funeral and burial costs, loss of companionship, guardianship and future inheritance.
 Pain and suffering may also be included in some cases.

 - Negligence – When a manufacturer fails to disclose potential harmful effects a product may have, they may be accused of negligence if the user suffers physical or financial harm.
 Another area of concern is deliberate manipulation of the marketing of a product.
 In one case, AstraZeneca was accused of price fixing and marketing more expensive drugs over identical ones or taking the cheaper drug off the market just to gain financially.
 The goal of law is to encourage responsibility for actions that affect the consumer.
 When a person or company is negligent in their behavior and that causes harm to another person, they are liable for expenses related to that injury.

 - Fair Compensation – To recover from financial and physical harm due to negligence, the victim can pursue legal action to gain fair compensation for the impact that harm has upon their lives and that of loved ones.
 If someone dies from use of a PPI drug, their survivors may be able to obtain compensation for medical expenses, funeral and burial costs, and other claims.
-The person who was injured may file an individual lawsuit or join a class action lawsuit to obtain fair compensation.
+The person who was injured may file an individual Prilosec lawsuit or Nexium lawsuit to file a class action lawsuit to obtain fair compensation.

 Class Action Lawsuits & Settlements